ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 ### Tooltip focus trigger (`"on": "story-focus"`)

-The `story-focus` trigger is fired when opening a tooltip.
-Which happens when clicking an affiliate link, an embedded tweet, or just a regular link.
+The `story-focus` trigger is fired when clicking an element that opens a tooltip.
+This happens when clicking an affiliate link, an embedded tweet, or just a regular link.

 To use it, specify the trigger on your `"triggers"` property of your analytics configuration, accompanied by the `"tagName"` of the element you want to track.